Pancreas Transplantation

 Donor Retrieval Procedure

-Full exposure of the abdomen is obtained via laparotomy, with the bowel mobilised to gain full access to the retroperitoneal space, before the donor is heparinised, the distal abdominal aorta tied, and the organs perfused with cold perfusion solution.
+Full exposure of the abdomen is obtained via laparotomy, with the bowel mobilised to gain full access to the retroperitoneum, the distal abdominal aorta tied, and the organs perfused with cold perfusion solution.

 The pancreas is removed with the spleen and duodenum attached.
-The harvested pancreas will eventually end up with three arterial stumps (the SMA off the aorta, the splenic artery off the celiac trunk, and the gastroduodenal artery off the common hepatic artery) and one venous stump (the portal vein).
+The harvested pancreas will eventually end up with three arterial stumps (the SMA off the aorta, the splenic artery off the coeliac trunk, and the gastroduodenal artery off the common hepatic artery) and one venous stump (the portal vein).
+The mesenteric root is stapled.

-The pancreas is removed and placed on ice, inspected for quality and evidence of any damage from the retrieval.
+The pancreas is removed and placed on ice, inspected for quality, fattiness, fibrosis and evidence of any damage from the retrieval.
 The organ is packed in preservation solution and transported to the recipient centre for implantation within 12 hours.

 Recipient Procedures

-The gastroduodenal artery is tied and the donor’s common iliac artery Y graft is used to connect the pancreas graft arteries into one arterial stump.
+The gastroduodenal artery is transfixed and the donor’s common arteries are used as a Y-graft is used to connect the donor SMA and splenic arteries into one arterial stump.
 The native recipient pancreas is not removed.

 A recipient midline laparotomy is performed.
-The graft is usually placed in the pelvis (similar to a kidney transplant), with the graft arterial Y graft implanted on the right common iliac artery and the pancreatic venous stump draining into the recipient IVC.
-If a SPK is performed, the kidney graft will then get implanted on the recipient left iliac vessels.
+The graft is placed in the the retroperitoneum (similar to a kidney transplant), with the graft arterial Y-graft implanted on the right common iliac artery and the pancreatic venous stump draining into the recipient IVC.
+If a SPK is performed, the kidney graft will then get implanted, often on the recipient left iliac vessels.

 Complications of Pancreas Transplant